BBC CHRISTMAS CAROL COMMISSION COMPETITION

 2. A portfolio of 2-3 representative works (PDF scores; recordings optional but encouraged).
 At least one must be a choral work.

-We will review your submission, reach out to you for interviews if necessary and announce the competion winner.
-The winner will then proceed with the new composition with a delivery deadline of November 1.
-There is a stipend available for travel of $500 to attend the performances (see below for dates)
+Our judges panel will review your submission, reach out to you for interviews if necessary and announce the competition winner.
+The selected composer will receive the commission to write a new carol with a delivery deadline of November 1.
+A cash prize of $2,500 will be awarded to the chosen winner.
+A $500 travel stipend is available for travel to attend the performances.

 Premiere: December 2025 at BBC’s Boston Christmas concerts